Want to learn how to make your own DIY lotion bar?

-The ingredients are the same in all of them, the only difference is that I have added fresh rose petals, lavender seeds and oatmeal.
+The ingredients are the same in all of them, the only difference is that I have added fresh rose petals, lavender seeds, and oatmeal.

-If you are not fan of beeswax try using a different kind of wax or no wax at all.
+If you are not a fan of beeswax, try using a different kind of wax or no wax at all.

 Ingredients you need:

-60 gr beeswax (white or yellow)
+- 60 gr beeswax (white or yellow)

-20 gr cornstarch
+- 20 gr cornstarch

-30 gr Shea butter + cocoa butter
+- 30 gr Shea butter + cocoa butter (combined)

-30 gr almond oil + jojoba oil
+- 30 gr almond oil + jojoba oil (combined)

-20 gr coconut oil ( buy it here)
+- 20 gr coconut oil ( buy it here)

-One teaspoon vitamin E (get it here)
+- one teaspoon of vitamin E (get it here)

-Essential oils of your choice
+- essential oils of your choice

 Increase or decrease the quantities to make a bigger or smaller batch.

 How to make it:

-Place Beeswax, Shea butter, coconut oil and cocoa butter in a water bath over low heat.
+Place the beeswax, Shea butter, coconut oil, and cocoa butter in a water bath over low heat.

-Add cornstarch and keep stirring until it is completely dissolved.
+Add cornstarch, and keep stirring until it is completely dissolved.